Thesalmar/thesalmar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm **Thesalmar**, also known IRL as Côme Lemargue.
-I'm a french IT Support Admin at Aircall
+I'm a french Corporate IT Support Technician at Datadog

 💻
 ---